invisible-college/robot-heart-book/tools/vagrant_vbox.md

 ```
 When you are done, downloading, you'll see a lot of other [startup messages] which are shown in the appendix.

+You'll notice there are some error messagea bout the Guest Additions to VirtualBox which are necessary for, among other things, mounting shared folders.
+That's how you'll get the Android SDK files you'll need, especially if you downloaded them elsewhere.

 Troubleshooting
 ===============